-At the beginning I had such a hard time on the unit but I cannot believe the three weeks went by so fast and I was actually capable of doing this job by the end.
-My next practicum starts Monday, January 25.
+At the beginning, I had such a hard time on the unit but I cannot believe the three weeks of practicum went by so fast and I was actually capable of doing this job by the end.
+My next Nursing Unit Clerk practicum starts Monday, January 25.
 I feel more confident going in to this practicum after how difficult my first one was!
 I look forward to learning even more!